schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 By default, this module monitors and notifies activities performed by the `root` user of all core accounts and AWS SSO Roles.
 All notifications will be sent to the SNS Topic `LandingZone-IAMActivity` in the `audit` account.

+These are the type of events that will be monitored:

+- Any activity made by the root user of the account.
+- Any manual changes made by AWS SSO roles (read-only operations and console logins are not taken into account).

 In case you would like to disable this functionality, you can set the variable `monitor_iam_activity` to `false`.

 ## Service Control Policies (SCPs)